AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 ## 1.2 Interrupt Handling

 Each PCI slot has four interrupt signals, identified as **_INTA**, **_INTB**, **_INTC**, and **_INTD**.
 Single function PCI devices are only allowed to use **_INTA**.
 The remaining signals are used in the event of a multifunction PCI device, with one interrupt line per PCI function.
-As a hyptothetical example, a multifunction I/O device may use **_INTA** for a floppy drive interface, **_INTB** for a hard drive interface, **_INTC** for a serial interface, etc. For the purposes of the AmigaPCI design, **_INTA**, **_INTB**, **_INTC**, and **_INTD** are OR'd together and connected to **_INT2**.
+As a hyptothetical example, a multifunction I/O device may use **_INTA** for a floppy drive interface, **_INTB** for a hard drive interface, **_INTC** for a serial interface, etc. For the purposes of the AmigaPCI design, **_INTA**, **_INTB**, **_INTC**, and **_INTD** are OR'd together and connected to the Amiga's **_INT2**.
 Drivers are expected to look for assertion of **_INT2** to signal an interrupt request from devices on the PCI bus.
 When an interrupt is asserted, the driver needs to poll its device on the PCI bus to determine if its device is asserting the interrupt.
 The Local PCI Bridge will continue to assert **_INT2** until all PCI devices have negated their interrupt requests.

 ## 1.3 Modes of Operation

-Amiga PCI slots can operate in AUTOCONFIG mode or Prometheus compatable mode.
-Each individual PCI slot may operate in one of these modes, but never both simultaneously.
+Amiga PCI slots can operate in an AUTOCONFIG-like mode or Prometheus compatable mode.
+Each individual PCI slot may operate in one of these modes, but not both simultaneously.

 In AUTOCONFIG mode, the PCI target device will be configured on startup like any Amiga AUTOCONFIG device.
 The advantage of AUTOCONFIG mode is the ability to use a PCI device upon startup without the need to load drivers from disk.
-This supports devices such as auto booting hard drives, video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es).
+This supports devices such as auto booting hard drives, video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG-like process, the target device may be directly accessed by its base address(es).

 Prometheus mode requires the PCI target device be configured in software in order to function.
-This mode can support PCI target devices not designed for the Amiga.
-During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32-bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in Prometheus mode may be accessed.
-Driver software may then poll the Local PCI Bridge base address with each device selection bit.
-The Local PCI bridge will return 0xFFFF FFFF if an AUTOCONFIG slot is polled via the Local PCI Bridge base address.

 ## 1.4 Developing PCI Cards for the AmigaPCI and Upgrade Path

-New PCI hardware developed specifically for the AmigaPCI should be based on specifications for the Universal* PCI card.
-Should demand justify it, future upgrade options may include the move to a 3.3V signaling environment capable of running at 66MHz**.
-Plug in hardware based on the Universal concept will permit cards to work in either 5V or 3.3V signaling environments.
-In addition, any hardware developed for the AmigaPCI must limit address spaces to Memory and Configuration only.
-The I/O address space is not recommended for new hardware development*** and is not supported by the AmigaPCI with AUTOCONFIG devices.
+Hardware developed specifically for the AmigaPCI must should limit address spaces to Memory and Configuration only.
+The I/O address space is not recommended for new hardware development*.
+The most likely next step in developing the AmigaPCI concept will be to implement a PCI-Express bus interface.

 *PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Section 4.1.1.
 Transition Road Map. pp. 113.
-**PCI Local Bus Specification Revision 2.3.
-PCI Special Interest Group.
-Section 7.6.3.
-Signaling Environment. pp. 230.
-***PCI Local Bus Specification Revision 2.3.
-PCI Special Interest Group.
-Section 3.2.2.
-Addressing. pp. 27.

 # 2.0 PCI Configuration